 - ✓ Fast: The whole process takes only 90 min. - ✓ Convenient: The dye has been activated and can be used directly.
-Filtration tube desalts without dialysis. - ✓ Flexible use: It can be used for both micro-labeling and large-scale labeling, 0.1-1 mg proteins can be labeled each time. - ✓ Water solubility: Elab Fluor® 488 in this kit is water-soluble, and the fluorescence characteristics of the dye can be well measured and maintained in aqueous buffer.
+Filtration tube desalts without dialysis. - ✓ Flexible use: It can be used for both micro-labeling and large-scale labeling, and can label 0.1-1 mg proteins each time. - ✓ Water solubility: Elab Fluor® 568 in this kit is water-soluble, and the fluorescence characteristics of the dye can be well measured and maintained in aqueous buffer.